StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 This section addresses these aesthetic choices and offers guidelines for maintaining a consistent and visually appealing script.
 Where applicable, the guidelines will include explanations of their advantages over alternative practices.

-For stylistic guidelines that have a significant impact on the script's functionality, please refer to this guide's [Style](style.md) section.
+For stylistic guidelines that significantly impact a script's functionality, please refer to this guide's [Style](style.md) section.

 ## Indentations

-Indentations in Bash scripts can be achieved using either tabs or spaces.
-However, spaces are generally preferred over tabs for consistent formatting.
+Indentations can be achieved by using either tabs or spaces.
+In most languages, including Bash, spaces are the preferred method for ensuring consistent formatting.

 /// admonition | Guidelines
     type: info

-- **Indent Size**: <mark>**_ALWAYS_**</mark> use **four spaces** per indentation level.
+- **Indent Size**: <mark>**_ALWAYS_**</mark> use four spaces per indentation level.
-    - **Reason**: Four spaces is the standard indentation size in Bash scripting, widely accepted across the community.
-This size strikes a balance between readability and space efficiency.
+    - **Reason**: Four spaces are the standard indentation size in Bash scripting and is widely accepted across the community.
+This size strikes a balance between readability and an efficient use of space.

 ///

 /// admonition | Why Use Spaces Over Tabs?
     type: tip

-- **Consistency**: Spaces render uniformly across different editors and environments, ensuring consistent alignment and preventing issues caused by varying tab widths.
+- **Consistency**: Spaces render uniformly across different editors and environments, ensuring consistent alignment and preventing issues caused by differing tab widths.
-- **Merge Conflicts**: Spaces help minimize merge conflicts in version control systems, making them a safer choice for collaborative projects where multiple contributors might use different editors or settings.
+- **Merge Conflicts**: Spaces help minimize merge conflicts in version control systems, making them ideal for collaborative projects where multiple contributors might use different editors or settings.

 ///

-## Column Length
+## Characters Per Line

-Column length refers to the number of characters in a single line of code.
-Limiting the column length in Bash scripts is crucial for maintaining readability, consistency, and ease of maintenance across different environments and tools.
+Historically speaking, the maximum number of Characters Per Line (CPL) was set at 80 due to the constraints of older terminals.
+While modern terminals and editors can display more characters per line, adhering to a reasonable limit remains beneficial for maintaining readability, consistency, and ease of maintenance across different environments and tools.

 /// admonition | General Guidelines
     type: info

-- **88-Character Limit**: Keep the column length within 88 characters.
-Break lines that exceed this limit into multiple lines when necessary.
+- **88-Character Limit**: The maximum CPL for Bash scripts is 88 characters.
-- **Exceptions**: Allow exceptions for long strings or complex expressions that are more understandable when kept on a single line.
+    - **Reason**: The 88-character limit offers a slight increase over the traditional 80-character limit, allowing for more descriptive variable names, comments, or longer strings without sacrificing readability.
+- **Exceptions**: The CPL limit may be exceeded in specific cases where breaking a line greatly reduces readability or negatively impacts the script's structure.
+These exceptions should be rare and well-justified.
+(1)
+    { .annotate }

+    1. **Exception Note**: There will also be cases where the 88-character limit is not feasible due to the nature of the code or the complexity of the logic.
+In such instances, it is essential to prioritize functionality and maintainability over strict adherence to the CPL limit.

 ///

-/// admonition | Why Limit Column Length?
+/// admonition | Why Does A CPL Limit Matter?
     type: tip

-- **Readability**: Shorter lines enhance readability by reducing the need for horizontal scrolling and minimizing the impact of word wrapping, especially when viewing code on smaller screens or in terminal windows.
+- **Readability**: Shorter lines improve readability by reducing the need for horizontal scrolling and minimizing word wrapping issues.
+This also facilitates easier code comparison when using split-screen editors or working with multiple files simultaneously.
-- **Compatibility**: A consistent column length ensures that code displays well across various development tools, including code review platforms and IDEs.
+- **Tool Compatibility**: Maintaining consistent line lengths ensures that code is displayed uniformly across different development environments, such as code review platforms, IDEs, and terminals, preventing layout issues and preserving the intended structure.

 ///

 ### Formatting Multi-lined Commands

-When breaking a command that exceeds the 88-character limit into multiple lines, it is crucial to ensure that it remains readable and easy to follow.
-Below are some practical guidelines for aligning, indenting, and placing operators, such as `||` and `&&`, in multi-lined commands.
+Maintaining a clear and readable format is important when breaking up commands that exceed the CPL limit.
+Below are some practical guidelines for aligning continuation lines and placing operators like `||` and `&&` in multi-lined commands.

 /// admonition | Guidelines
     type: info
 //// tab | Indentation and Alignment

-- **Indentation**: Use the standard four-space indentation for each continuation line.
+- **Indentation**: Use the [standard four-space indentation](#indentations) for each continuation line.
-    - **Reason**: Consistent indentation enhances readability by ensuring predictable alignment and structure in multi-line commands.
+    - **Reason**: Consistent indentations enhance readability by ensuring predictable alignment and structure in multi-lined commands.

 ///// admonition | Example
     type: example